NOTE: NOT OPEN TO THE PUBLIC AT THIS TIME

 We would like to thank the 45 volunteers from the community and the Timber Framers Guild, who came to participate in a Community Build Workshop that taught how to hand cut timbers to rebuild the saw mill structure at Sunrise Mill.
 Based on measured drawings that were made in the 1980s, before the original structure was taken down because of its poor condition, this 16' by 48' open structure held vertical saw sash equipment to cut logs into lumber from the 1760s to the 1930s.
 The completed structure will house some of the original saw mill equipment that was saved and will be re-installed.

-Sunrise Mill is a 200-acre site located on the Swamp Creek, straddling the Townships of Upper Frederick, Lower Frederick, and Limerick, PA.
+Sunrise Mill is a 220-acre site located along the Swamp Creek, straddling the Townships of Upper Frederick, Lower Frederick, and Limerick, PA.
 The centerpiece of this park is the building complex, featuring a sawmill, gristmill, house, barn, dam, and bridge.
 The earliest building, the gristmill, was constructed in 1767 by Michael Krause and Yost Bitting, and then enlarged several times, to its current size in 1870.
-The sawmill was added a few years later as more land needed to be cleared and lumber was needed for buildings.
+The sawmill was added a few years after the mill as more land needed to be cleared and lumber was needed for buildings.

 The barn was built in 1795 and still bears the initials of owners Jacob and Mary Shoemaker above the bay door from that era.
 The house, added to the site circa 1828, looks out over the beautiful Swamp Creek valley to the unique hemlock groves on the south banks.
 Downstream, the 1845 stone arch bridge was once a part of Old Nieffer Road that brought traffic directly through the property.
 Together, these structures create a sterling example of agriculture and industry in Southeast Pennsylvania, with elements representing 250 years of rural life in the region.

 Scope of Collection